Elastic Graphs: Introduction

 \end{example}

-Our answer to Question~\ref{quest:looser} says that $\Emb[\phi] = \SF_{\Dir}[\phi]$, and in particular the homotopy class $[\phi]$ is weakly loosening exactly when $\Emb[\phi] \le 1$.
-Before stating the theorem, we give another characterization of loosening, in terms of maps to an elastic graph~$G$ (rather than maps from~$G$).
+Our answer to Question~\ref{quest:looser} says that $\Emb[\phi] = \SF_{\Dir}[\phi]$, and in particular the homotopy class $[\phi]$ is loosening exactly when $\Emb[\phi] \le 1$.
+Before stating the theorem, we way to measure the tightness of an elastic network~$G$, using maps to~$G$ rather than maps from~$G$.

-\begin{definition} A \emph{marked one-manifold} is a (not necessarily connected) one\hyp manifold~$C$ with boundary, where the set of marked points is equal to $\bdy C$.
+\begin{definition} A \emph{marked one-manifold} is a marked graph in which every marked point is a 1-valent vertex and every other vertex is 2-valent; equivalently, it is a (not necessarily connected) one\hyp manifold~$C$ with boundary, where the set of marked points is equal to $\bdy C$.
 A \emph{marked multi-curve} on a marked graph~$\Gamma$ is a marked one\hyp manifold $C$ and a marked map $c \co C \to \Gamma$.
-(Thus, it is a union of loops on~$\Gamma$ and arcs between marked points of~$\Gamma$.)
-A marked multi-curve is \emph{strictly reduced} if it is PL and has no backtracking: on each component of~$C$, $c$ is either constant or has a perturbation that is locally injective.
+Thus, it is a union of loops on~$\Gamma$ and arcs between marked points of~$\Gamma$.
+It is a \emph{marked curve} if $C$ is connected.
+A marked multi-curve is \emph{reduced} if it is PL and has no backtracking: on each component of~$C$, $c$ is either constant or has a perturbation that is locally injective.
 In each homotopy class of multi-curves there is an essentially unique reduced representative.
 If $(C,c)$ is a marked multi-curve on~$\Gamma$, then for $y \in \Gamma$, define $n_c(y)$ to be the size of $c^{-1}(y)$.
 If $c$ is reduced and $e$ is an edge of~$\Gamma$, then $n_c(y)$ is constant almost everywhere on~$e$, so we may write $n_c(e)$.

 A \emph{marked weighted multi-curve} is a marked multi-curve in which each component $C_i$ has a positive weight~$w_i$.
 For weighted multi-curves, $n_c(y)$ is the weighted count of $c^{-1}(y)$. \end{definition}